lansolo99/lansolo.dev/content/posts/the-giskard-hub.md

 ### Guardrails

-The company main's focus stay Red Teaming but extended more recently to a Blue Teaming product called Guardrails, acting like a security layer at runtime for LLMs in production.
+The company's main focus stay Red Teaming but extended more recently to a Blue Teaming product called Guardrails, acting like a security layer at runtime for LLMs in production.
 It is currently in beta.
 Here is a [short post](https://www.giskard.ai/knowledge/real-time-guardrails-vs-batch-llm-evaluations) on how it complements evaluations.

 ### Phare